kulics/koral/book-en/function-type.md

         ...
         -> ("cola", many);
     };

-The difference is that we do not need to use identifier when we use the return statement, because the parameters of a function is already clear, the function designer does not need to do the same thing on each return statement.

 ### The use of the return
 So how do we get the return value of a function?